 How You Can Help:

-Well, we need volunteers to test the Route Card and give us feedback.
-We ran 12 trials over the last 2 weeks and churned through 3 versions of the Route Card algorithms.
+We need volunteers to test the Route Card and give us feedback.
+We ran 12 trials and churned through 3 versions of the Route Card algorithms.
 Our latest version is able to predict times fairly well (+/-7-9 minutes per hour), but we think we can do better.
 We just need more data.

 MTI Route Card Download *Link*